zeek/zeek-docs/scripts/base/frameworks/netcontrol/plugins/openflow.zeek.rst

          device.
 It can modify the FlowMod message before it is passed on.

-         :p: Current plugin state.
+         :param p: Current plugin state.

-         :r: The rule to be inserted or removed.
+         :param r: The rule to be inserted or removed.

-         :m: The OpenFlow FlowMod message.
+         :param m: The OpenFlow FlowMod message.

          :returns: The modified FlowMod message that is used in lieu of m.